ashwinkumar12345/apache-kafka-intro/README.md

 A message bus was the solution.

-The message bus is distributed, fault tolerant, resilient, and scalable.

 With a message bus, you could decouple your source and target systems.

-- Popular Messaging Systems:
+Right now the most popular messaging systems are:

   - Apache Kafka was initially developed at LinkedIn.
 It's now managed by Confluent.
   - MapR Event Store for Apache Kafka (MapR)

+These systems are distributed, fault tolerant, resilient, and scalable.

   ![15](https://user-images.githubusercontent.com/4720428/56757653-9ca76380-6749-11e9-927a-433f77b77c1a.png)

    <a name="concepts"></a>
 > ## Kafka / MapR Stream Concepts

-- Topic
+Topic:
  - Logical collection of messages or events
  - You can have as many topics as you want
  - Identified by its name

-- Partition
+Partition:
  - Topics are split into partitions for parallelism

-- Offsets
+Offsets:
  - Partitions are split into offsets with incremental IDs

-- Streams (specific to MapR Event Store)
+Streams (specific to MapR Event Store)
  - Stream is a collection of topics

-- Some important points:
+Some important points:
   - To identify a message you need to specify the stream name, topic name, partition number, and offset ID
   - Once data is written to a partition it cannot be changed
   - Data stored at the offsets is only kept for a limited amount of time
   - Order is guaranteed only within a partition and not across partitions
-  - Data is written randomly to partition 0, 1, or 2, if you don't provide a key
+  - Data is written randomly to partitions 0, 1, or 2, if you don't provide a key

   <img width="438" alt="4" src="https://user-images.githubusercontent.com/4720428/56757751-d7110080-6749-11e9-9909-ef818b752255.png">

 <a name="streamingexample"></a>
 > ## Streaming Example

-- Each truck reports its GPS coordinates to Kafka using a some mechanism
+Trucks report their GPS coordinates to Kafka using a some mechanism.

-  - Create a Kafka topic with name "trucks_gps“ with 10 partitions (arbitrarily chosen)
-  - GPS coordinates sent to Kafka every 20 seconds
+  - GPS coordinates sent to Kafka every 20 seconds.
-  - Each message constitutes the truck ID and coordinates
+  - Each message constitutes the truck ID and coordinates.
-  - All trucks will send data to that one topic, you do not have one topic per truck
+  - All trucks will send data to that one topic, you do not have one topic per truck.
+  - Create a Kafka topic with name "trucks_gps“ with 10 partitions (arbitrarily chosen).
   - Once you have the data in Kafka, you can write a consumer application, say a location dashboard application or an application to calculate velocity of each truck

   <img width="608" alt="5" src="https://user-images.githubusercontent.com/4720428/56758255-08d69700-674b-11e9-971f-9a9e2bea5ca8.png">